 The main buildings of interest here are the United Reformed, formerly Congregational, Chapel of 1837 (later extended to the north east) and the two terraces of Edwardian houses nos 1-7 and 9-19a, all grouped around an open space.
-The pinfold itself was alongside the present no. 35, outside the conservation area boundary.
+The pinfold itself was alongside the present no. 35.
 Nos.
 33 and 35 are the remnant of a much longer row formerly known as Pinfold Terrace.